Privacy Notice for Patients and Public

 The Trust is a Data Controller.
 A Data Controller determines how the data will be processed and used within their organisation and with others they can share the data with.

-We are legally responsible for ensuring that all personal data that we hold and use is done so in a way that meets Data Protection legislation particularly the data protection principles under the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
-We need to make sure that where we process your personal data we can do so legally.
+We are legally responsible for ensuring that all personal data that we hold, and use, is done so in a way that meets Data Protection legislation, particularly the data protection principles under the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
+We need to make sure that where we process your personal data, we can do so legally.
 Article 6 of the UK GDPR lists 6 lawful bases for processing personal data, at least one must apply.
 This notice will explain the legal bases available, where we process personal data and in addition explains how we handle that data and keep it safe and secure.

 The Trust is committed to looking after your personal data and it is the responsibility of all staff throughout the organisation to make sure of this.
+Our staff are required to sign up to and abide by the Trust’s Code of Confidentiality Policy.

 The Trust employs specific roles to provide leadership and direction to ensure accountability and transparency to support compliance with Data Protection law.